 If they say no, contact other colleges to see if you can study there instead.
-Alternatively, consider taking a vocational course as they have lower entry requirements.
+Alternatively, consider taking a vocational course, as they have lower entry requirements.

-If you really think that you're capable of taking a higher level than your SQA results will allow, talk to the college that offered you a place and ask if they'll accept you at the level you want with lower grades.
+If you really think you're capable of taking a higher level than your SQA results will allow, talk to the college that offered you a place and ask if they'll accept you at the level you want with lower grades.

-Alternatively, consider taking a vocational course as they have lower entry requirements.
+Alternatively, consider taking a vocational course.

-BTECs, SVQs and OCR Nationals are a mix of theory and practical work based around a career you're interested in.
+BTECs, SVQs and Cambridge Nationals are a mix of theory and practical work based around a career you're interested in.
 They often have an element of work experience too.
 There are hundreds to choose from and some are accepted by universities.

-Yes, but find out if your results will get you the sort of job you want.
+Yes in Scotland, Wales and Northern Ireland, but find out if your results will get you the sort of job you want.
 If not, can you work your way up?
 If you have the right attitude and personality many employers will offer you training.
 An alternative is an apprenticeship, which will let you learn while you earn.